nkdAgility/NKDAgility.com/site/content/resources/videos/youtube/9kZicmokyZ4/index.md

 Enhanced Decision-Making: In one instance, a team struggling with delivery timelines implemented specific metrics for tracking progress.
 This data-driven approach enabled them to pinpoint bottlenecks and streamline their process.

+Increased Value offering:
-Increased Value Delivery: Another team focused on measuring customer satisfaction.
+offeringType: training-course Another team focused on measuring customer satisfaction.
 By adjusting their strategies based on customer feedback data, they significantly increased value delivery.

 Actionable Recommendations